AvantFinCo/data-engineer-interview/README.md

 *If you stumbled on this challenge and enjoyed trying it, feel free to send a note over to __robk@avant.com__ and talk directly to the director of data science.
-We're constantly chatting with awesome developers, even if you're purely into open source, and if you think playing with data is cool we think you're cool.*
+We're constantly chatting with awesome developers.
+Even if you're purely into open source... if you think playing with data is cool we think you're cool.*

 ## Context
 Being able to easily manipulate data (aka munging) is an important part of our day-to-day here at Avant.
 Please write a small [CLI tool](https://en.wikipedia.org/wiki/Command-line_interface) that works as described below.
 You may use the language of your choice.